Here we share our ledger stone fireplace guide including what it is, its benefits, the different colors, and how to install this kind of fireplace.

 Stacked Stone Fireplace Wall

-Ledger stone makes a great fireplace wall, not just because of the stunning and rustic aesthetics it offers but also because of it being heat-resistant.
-With ledger stones, you can easily integrate natural beauty inside the home, whether you are working on a traditional look or a contemporary one for your fireplace.
+Room with cushioned chairs, carpet floors, glass topped table and windowsIt makes a great fireplace wall, not just because of the stunning and rustic aesthetics it offers but also because it is heat-resistant.
+With stacked stones, you can easily integrate natural beauty inside the home, whether you are working on a traditional look or a contemporary one for your fireplace.

 White Ledger Type Stone for the Fireplace

-This colored ledger stone fireplace is also an ideal option for a modern-style home.
+This colored ledgestone room installation is also an ideal option for a modern-style home.
 Besides the clean lines of the stones and textures, the stacked stones create textures and layers that can add contrast to the home.
 The look is timeless and the best way to brighten a room with fewer expenses incurred.

 Black Ledger Panels for the Fireplace

-A black ledger stone fireplace comes with rich charcoal colors that will shine and be accented under ambient light.
-The edgy aesthetics offers more than just an elevated and unique look since because of the color, dirt is also not seen much and so you won’t have to worry about the fireplace looking dirty.
+This comes with rich charcoal colors that will shine and be accented under ambient light.
+The edgy aesthetics offer more than just an elevated and unique look since, because of the color, dirt is also not seen much so you won’t have to worry about the fireplace looking dirty.

-Many of these products are crafted from split face slate that have been machine split to create a rough natural looking surface.
+Many of these products are crafted from split-face slate that has been machine split to create a rough-looking surface.

 Gray Fireplace Stone Veneers

-For a dark gray ledger stone fireplace, you can soften the warmth inside the room and add a cool feeling to it.
+For fireplaces with darker stones, you can soften the warmth inside the room and add a cool feeling to it.
 For soft and light gray, you can add brightness to the mix and even make your living room size appear bigger and brighter than it is.

-Split face quartzite, Tevi gray travertine or Alaska gray marble or several propular products that offer a beautiful gray stone look.
+Split face quartzite, Tevi gray travertine or Alaska gray marble, or several popular products that offer a beautiful gray stone look.

 How to Install Ledger Stones on a Fireplace